AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-selector.md

 Micro-Frontend Asset Selector provides a user interface that easily integrates with the [!DNL Experience Manager Assets as a Cloud Service] repository so that you can browse or search digital assets available in the repository and use them in your application authoring experience.

 The Micro-Frontend user interface is made available in your application experience using the Asset Selector package.
-You can import the package and the latest deployed Micro-Frontend loads automatically within your application.
+You can import the package and the latest deployed Asset Selector loads automatically within your application.

 ![Overview](assets/overview.png)

 Asset Selector provides many benefits, such as:

 *   Ease of integration with any of the Adobe or non-Adobe applications using Vanilla JavaScript library.
-*   Easy to maintain as updates to the Assets Selector package are automatically deployed to the Micro-Frontend available for your application.
-There are no updates required within your application to load the latest Micro-Frontend modifications.
+*   Easy to maintain as updates to the Assets Selector package are automatically deployed to the Asset Selector available for your application.
+There are no updates required within your application to load the latest modifications.
 *   Ease of customization as there are properties available that control the Asset Selector display within your application.

 * Full-text search, out-of-the-box, and customized filters to quickly navigate to assets for use within the authoring experience.